Progressbar/momentum/README.md

 Mood/Ambient lamp in windows of Progressbar hackerspace
 * (FIXME) need API

+## Documentation

+we are using e1.31 protocol, so far testing unit is at universe 2

 ## Hardware Requirements (One Window)
 * [Pimorini - 18-channel-8-bit-pwm-led-driver-w-i2c-interface](https://shop.pimoroni.com/products/18-channel-8-bit-pwm-led-driver-w-i2c-interface)
   * ~ 6GBP